neurostuff/meta-analysis-book/content/tutorials.md

 Double check the {term}`studies <study>` and view which {term}`studies <study>` will be included in the {term}`meta-analysis`
 ````
+Dr. Lytical has 4 options to import studies into her project.
+1. Neurostore
+2. PubMed
+3. Manually create study
+4. Citation manager export (e.g., `.ris`)

+### Neurostore

+Neurostore is a database that contains all the studies that have been automatically extracted and studies that other users have shared.
+Every study in Neurostore is guaranteed to have coordinates or images that are amenable to meta-analysis.

+### PubMed

+PubMed is a database of biomedical literature maintained by the National Library of Medicine.
+It is a traditional source for searching for studies.

+### Manually Created Study

+If you have unpublished data or the study is not tracked by pubmed or neurostore
+you have the option to manually create a study.

+### Citation Manager Export

+If you have curated a studies in your citation manager, you can get a quick start
+to your meta-analysis by importing the studies from your citation manager.

+### Dr. Lytical searches on Pubmed

 Dr. Lytical decided to use PubMed to search for {term}`studies <study>` for this {term}`meta-analysis`.